tethysplatform/tethys/docs/tethys_sdk/layouts.rst

 Easy REST Endpoints
 -------------------

-The ``TethysLayout`` provides a mechanism for easily setting up REST endpoints without the need to define additionaly URLs.
+The ``TethysLayout`` provides a mechanism for easily setting up REST endpoints without the need to define additional URLs.
 This is one of the features that allows complex dynamic behavior of some Layouts to be contained in a single class.
 You can leverage this capability in your own Layout views to create custom REST endpoints.

 First, create a new method on the subclass: